-Placements for children and young people already attending all through maintained special schools, which are still deemed suitable, will be considered for continuation with the exception of our LAN schools.
+Placements for children and young people already attending all-through maintained specialist schools, which are still deemed suitable, will be considered for continuation.

-Consultations undertaken for children going into reception/leaving an infant school or centre resource requiring mainstream provision and allocations of special school places taken place.
+School consultations undertaken for children going into reception/leaving an infant mainstream school, or mainstream school with an infant specialist centre attached, and allocations of specialist school places.

-Children with an EHCP in an all-through school
+Children with an EHCP on roll at an all-through school

-All-through schools are those that combine at least two stages of a child's education – typically primary and secondary – in one establishment
+All-through schools are those that combine at least two stages of a child's education – typically primary and secondary, or junior and secondary – in one establishment.

-If your child is currently in Year 2 in an all through primary mainstream or maintained special school, then this process does not apply, and your child will remain at their current school unless a change of placement has been agreed following the most recent annual review.
+If your child is currently in Year 2 in an all-through primary mainstream or maintained specialist school, then the process outlined above does not apply, and your child will remain at their current school unless a change of placement has been agreed following the most recent annual review.

-If your child is in Year 6 and in an all through maintained special school, your child has the option to remain in their current school unless a change of placement is agreed at the annual review.
+If your child is in Year 6 and in an all-through maintained specialist school, your child will remain at their current school unless a change of placement has been agreed at the annual review.

 Transition to new school placement

-The new process for transitions requires you to discuss your aspirations for your child at their transition annual review and to also consider where your child's needs would be best met for the next key stage of their education.
-The transition review often happens alongside the annual review or in place off and your child's current education setting will be arranging this.
+If your child's current school does not support the age range your child is moving into, or it has been agreed at an annual review that they require a new school, the transitions review process gives you the opportunity to discuss your aspirations for your child at their transition annual review, and to also consider where your child's needs would be best met for the next key stage of their education.
+The transition review often happens alongside the annual review or in place of, and your child's current education setting will arrange this.

-- Read about home to school transport for under 16s.
+- Home to school transport for under 16s.

-- Finding the Right Primary School in Surrey (PDF) and Finding the Right Secondary School in Surrey (PDF).
+- You can refer to our guides: Finding the Right Primary School in Surrey and Finding the Right Secondary School in Surrey.